tsuACM/truman_acm_website/_pages/events.markdown

 ### Codeathon

-ACM will be hosting a college-wide Codeathon from September 23rd - October 7th!
+ACM will be hosting a college-wide Codeathon this October!
 All skill levels and majors are welcome.
 Check out the [Codeathon][HT] page for more information.

 <br/>

 ## Upcoming Meetings

-*Meetings are held every Monday at 6:00PM in Violette Hall 1144 unless otherwise specified.*
+*Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**September 16th: Internship Panel**

-This meeting, we will feature a panel of students who have completed internships in computer science.
-The floor will be open to questions from the audience, so join us if you are curious about what it takes to get an internship!

-**September 23rd: Codeathon Kickoff**
+**September 23rd: TBD**

-This meeting will begin our [Fall 2024 Codeathon][HT]!
-We will introduce the theme and the rules of the competition. **Free food will be provided.**
+Check back for more information soon!